-Sometimes the Program Director is also the Music Director.
+Sometimes the Program Director is also Music Director.
 That’s called wearing two hats.
-Unfortunately, no one can afford two hats in the station’s budget line, which is where the record companies come in.
+Unfortunately, no one can afford two hats.
+It was cut out of the station’s budget, which is where record companies come in.

-Now, everything a Program Director receives has to be accounted for and disclosed.
-Why?
+Now, everything a Program Director receives has to be disclosed.
 Because the PD’s boss, the General Manager, wants to make sure he gets his cut.

 I’m kidding.
-Disclosure occurs because the government doesn’t want the radio station doing any back room deals and promising to play crappy songs in return for anything of value.
+Disclosure occurs because the government doesn’t want a radio station making back room deals and promising to play crappy songs in return for anything of value.

 Governments finally stepped in and cleaned all that up.
-That’s why today, a DJ or PD can still make a decent living by taking a bribe and playing a song but ONLY if they disclose it to the listeners.
-Unfortunately, most radio companies frown on Payola and make employees sign a paper and swear to God they’re not taking any.
+Today, a DJ or PD can still make a decent living by taking a bribe and playing a song but only if they disclose it to listeners.

-It seems the only folks who can legally take Payola anymore are the politicians who stepped in to clean up radio.
+It seems the only folks who can legally take Payola anymore are the politicians who stepped in to clean up the radio industry.
 Of course, they don’t call it Payola.
-They call it “campaign contributions”.
+They call it “campaign contributions” or “lobbyist gifts”.

 By the way: what’s the difference between a seedy record promoter and a lobbyist?
 You can trust the seedy record promoter.
 Wait, there is no difference.